Friday, October 1, 2010

 Hutaree” — developed a conspiracy that they hoped would result in a war

-.
+against the United States government.
 They allegedly decided they would

 kill a local law enforcement officer, and then bomb the funeral caravan.
 The